ozmos/100-days-of-code/r1-log.md

 ### R1D32
 I had to work in the evening so I only got half an hour in this morning.
 I finished the codewars algo I was doing yesterday and did a little bit of styling on my drum machine.

+### R1D33
+This morning I continued styling my drum machine.
+This evening started a codewars algorithm.
+This one is a cracker.